Marbled Gingerbread Cake

 - Serve at room temperature or chilled dusted with powdered sugar and a dollop of whipped cream.

-- Store leftovers chilled in an airtight container.
+- Store leftovers chilled in an airtight container for up to one week.

 How long to bake if using a Bundt pan?
 I think that will make a pretty presentation along with the delicious smell.
 Thanks.